Building a Culture of Reading in Your Home and Beyond

 Not Just at Bedtime

 Most families who read aloud to their children do so at bedtime.
 I recommend that you do that too, but that you also find another time of day that you read to your children on a regular basis, so they come to expect it AND to look forward to it.
 One time that works well for many families is mealtimes—because you have a captive audience!
-Here are two examples of what that look [...]
+Here are two examples of what tha [...]

 About the Author